Angampora: Modern period

 Angam techniques were used by the locals in their resistance against the early colonial occupants of the island's coastal areas.

-The British, who occupied the whole island by 1815 (and who had full control of it by 1818) issued a gazette banning the practice in 1817 with harsh punishments for flouters, paving the way to its decline.
-The gazette was issued by Sir Robert Brownrigg, "figuring that a populace trained in hand-to-hand combat would be more difficult to control."
+With the advent of colonial rule over the entirety of the island in 1815, Angampora fell into disuse and has been claimed to have nearly been lost as a part of the country's heritage.
+A widespread internet claim states that the British colonial administration under Robert Brownrigg, shortly before it had taken full control of the whole island by 1818, allegedly issued a gazette banning the practice in 1817, "figuring that a populace trained in hand-to-hand combat would be more difficult to control."
+The alleged measures against practitioners included burning down any Angam Madu (practice huts devoted to the martial art) and shooting the knees of offenders, crippling them.

+Contrary to 21st-century claims of the martial art having been banned or persecuted, no contemporary accounts of such a decree have been made available.
+However, a British report on the pre-colonial government of the Kandi Kingdom mentions two court-recognized combat schools rivaling each other, called the Maaruwaliya and Sudaaliya, each of them led by a champion.
+They were assisted by ten weapon masters spread through the lands, who trained future practitioners.
+Practitioners would perform gladiatorial battles for the court, which would occasionally lead to conflicts, tensions, and unrest between the adherents of the schools.
+For this reason, the British administration abolished the court positions of the Sudaluya and Maruwaleya martial art champions as "unnecessary" in 1818, as part of their restructuring of the local government.

-The martial art re-surfaced from an area known as Beligal Korale, around Kegalle, subsequent to the end of British colonial rule in 1948.
+The martial art re-surfaced from an area known as Beligal Korale, around Kegalle, after the end of British colonial rule in 1948.
 The Jathika Hela Angam Shilpa Kala Sangamaya, the highest governing body of the art today, was established in 2001.
-Sri Lanka's Ministry of Culture and the Arts has also taken action to support the survival and preservation of angampora: several public exhibitions have been mounted with the aim of increasing public awareness of-, and fueling interest in it.
-A collection of weaponry used in angampora is also kept on display at the National Museum of Colombo.
+Sri Lanka's Ministry of Culture and the Arts has also taken action to support the survival and preservation of Angampora: Several public exhibitions have been mounted to increase public awareness of it and fuel interest in it.
+A collection of weaponry used in Angampora is also kept on display at the National Museum of Colombo.

-Angampora has been the subject of a number of films and television dramas in Sri Lanka.
-One such film, Angam, directed by Anjula Rasanga Weerasinghe, explored the origins of the art through traditional folk-stories and scientific examination.
+Angampora has been the subject of several films and television dramas in Sri Lanka.
+One such film, Angam, directed by Anjula Rasanga Weerasinghe, explored the origins of the art through traditional folk stories and scientific examination.
 Jayantha Chandrasiri's tele-dramas Dandubasnāmānaya and Akāla Sandhya also featured angampora.
 These depictions have boosted the art's recent revival.